Sign in

 Get Quote

-We like Sunrun for its four financing options, including its unique leasing options if you don&#;t want to own your system.
-This stands out to us because the other companies on this list don&#;t offer as many options.
+We recommend Sunrun for its four financing options, including unique leasing options if you don’t wish to own your system.
+This feature sets it apart from other companies on this list.

 How We Scored Sunrun

-• Brand Reputation and Professional Certifications (13 out of 15 points):
+• Brand Reputation (13 out of 15 points): Sunrun has high customer ratings and a solid reputation online.

 Pros and Cons